Carlos Alberto Pueyrredón: Work as historian

 Pueyrredón's bibliography comprises 144 publications, including books, pamphlets, articles, and scholarly works.
 His research focused on precursors to independence, particularly the Venezuelan revolutionary Francisco de Miranda and his ideological influence in the Río de la Plata region.
 In 1934, he was appointed as a full member of the Junta de Historia y Numismática Americana (later renamed the National Academy of History).
 By late 1959, he assumed the presidency of this institution and chaired the Third International Congress of American History in October 1960, which hosted over 300 delegates from Europe and the Americas.

 Personal life

 He married Silvia María Dolores Saavedra Lamas in 1915, establishing a family that would include four children: Silvia P. de Elizalde (1916–1987), Julio Alberto (1918–2007), Victoria (1920–2008), and Inés P. de Amadeo.
-He died in Buenos Aires on 16 July 1962, predeceasing his wife, who died in 1975.
+He died in Buenos Aires on 16 July 1962, predeceasing his wife, who passed away in 1975.